 The role of the Assistant Winemaker and Cellar Master is a comprehensive one which requires an exceptional, in-depth and practical understanding of all processes and movements.
 From the first pickings off the vine to the last label rolled onto the bottle, the Cellar Master carries great responsibility in ensuring that all runs smoothly in the winery and that our philosophy is carried out in every step along the way.

-Adrian has been native to the Tasman region since 1995 when he and his wife, Gretchen moved back to raise their next generation closer to the family roots.
-Gretchen’s grandfather, Viggo duFresne, was from the Nelson area and not only was he good friends with Toss Woollaston, but he also planted some of the very first grapes in the region.
-In fact, he also had what is known to be the region’s first gravity-flow winery.
+Adrian has been native to the Tasman region since 1995 when he and his wife, Gretchen moved back to raise their children closer to the family’s roots.
+Gretchen’s grandfather, Viggo duFresne, was from the Nelson area and was good friends with Toss Wollaston.
+He planted some of the very first grapes in the region and even had what is known to be the region’s first gravity-flow winery.

 Adrian’s personal philosophy centres on producing wines that are individualistic and as much about the terroir as the people involved.
 “Producing great wine encompasses far more than simply working with what comes into the winery – instead requiring significant input from our people at harvest, in processing, handling in the cellar, to bottling and distribution,” he explains.